ImmortalDemonGod/Holistic-Performance-Enhancement/cultivation/docs/5_domain_knowledge_and_curricula/biology/RNA_MODELING/Pillar1_Biophysical_Modeling/Quizzes_and_Assessments/Quiz-1.4-Thermodynamic-Principles.md

   - energy
   - stability
 date_created: "2025-06-03"
-date_modified: "2025-06-03"
+date_modified: "2025-06-04"
 status: "stub"
 version: "1.0"
-associated_kb_section: ../4_Thermodynamic_Principles/index.md
+associated_kb_section: "../4_Thermodynamic_Principles/index.md"
 ---

 # Quiz: Thermodynamic Principles

 **Associated Knowledge Base Section:** [`4.
 Thermodynamic Principles`](../4_Thermodynamic_Principles/index.md)

-**Instructions:** Answer the following questions to the best of your ability without referring to your notes initially.
-After completing a section, check your answers and review any challenging concepts.
+**Instructions:** This quiz assesses your understanding of the thermodynamic principles governing RNA structure.
+Attempt all questions without referring to your notes.
+After each section, check your answers and revisit the knowledge base for any concepts you find challenging.

+---

 ## Part A: Multiple Choice Questions

+*Instructions: Select the best answer for each question.*

-1.  **Q: What is the primary thermodynamic factor stabilizing RNA secondary structure?**
+1.  **Q:** What is the primary thermodynamic factor stabilizing RNA secondary structure?
     *   A) Hydrophobic interactions
     *   B) Hydrogen bonding
     *   C) Ionic bonds
     *   D) Covalent bonds
-    *   **Correct Answer:** [B]
+    *   **Correct Answer:** B
     *   *Feedback/Explanation:* Hydrogen bonds between bases stabilize secondary structure.

+2.  **Q:** What is the effect of increasing temperature on RNA secondary structure?
+    *   A) Stabilizes base pairing
+    *   B) Causes melting/denaturation
+    *   C) Increases hydrogen bonding
+    *   D) No effect
+    *   **Correct Answer:** B

+3.  **Q:** Which of the following will generally increase the melting temperature (Tm) of an RNA molecule?
+    *   A) More GC base pairs
+    *   B) More AU base pairs
+    *   C) Lower salt concentration
+    *   D) Fewer hydrogen bonds
+    *   **Correct Answer:** A

 ## Part B: Short Answer Questions